func0x/vidar/README.md

 ## Adding your own content

-Information about events in Vidar is stored in `data.json` files, each in a separate subfolder, one per event, in the `event_data` directory.
+Information about events in Vidar is stored in `data.json` files, each in a separate subfolder (one per event) in the `event_data` directory.
-You should add assets for each video to the folder containing the JSON file.
+You should add a video, a slide deck (optional) and thumbnail for each event to the corresponding event's folder.
-In the root folder, you can find `event-data-template.json`, which contains descriptions of each field making it easy to fill with your own data.
+In the `event_data/video_1` directory, you can find a `data.json` file filled with sample information.
-Remember to change the name of your newly created JSON file to `data.json` and place it in an appropriate folder in `event_data`.

 ### Adding upcoming events

-The `upcoming` field refers to a video displayed on the main page as an upcoming event.
+The `upcoming` field in the `data.json` file refers to a video displayed on the main page as an upcoming event.
 Upcoming events must have the `upcoming` field set to `true`.

-If you want to add a link to a live stream of the upcoming event, you have to add the `livestream` property to your `data.json` file:
+If you want to add a link to a live stream of the upcoming event, you need to add the `livestream` property:

 ```json
 "livestream": "link to the livestream"